Organize Your Keys

 It is very important to have your keys well organized and to keep the number of keys that you keep with you to only the number that you need.
 You may need to have a second set in your glove box if you have the need for a lot of them.

 I have heard of some people only carrying their car remote in their pocket.
 They then keep all their keys in their glove box.
-It sounds like an interesting way to be organized and I may experiment with it some day.
+It sounds like an interesting way to be minimize what they carry and I may experiment with it some day.

-I keep on my key ring organized as follows:
+I keep my key ring organized as follows:

 1. Round screwdriver from Sears.
 This has 4 sizes of screwdrivers on it and is very handy tool for being well-organized.
 You will find it has lots of uses.